visrealm/pico9918/ROADMAP.md

 ## v2.0.0 - the V9938

 The major version is the new VDP.
-With the core library already in place, this release adds a base underneath the F18A the same way the TMS9918A sits there today.
+With pico9918-core already in place, this release adds a base underneath the F18A the same way the TMS9918A sits there today.

 * V9938 as a selectable base: 128 KB VRAM, the `GRAPHIC3` through `GRAPHIC7` renderers, interlace,